MAXQDA: MAXQDA Standard

 The standard version of MAXQDA for macOS and Windows offers tools for the organisation and analysis of qualitative data.
 This includes text, audio, image, video and bibliographical files as well as survey data, Twitter tweets or focus group transcripts.
 The data can be analysed in a four-screen window with the help of codes and memos.
-MAXQDA's visualisation functions and export options facilitate presentations.
 MAXQDA includes some quantitative data analysis tools (e.g. Mixed Methods tools).